opendocsg/opendoc-state-courts-practice-directions-2021/PART-13-ENFORCEMENT-MATTERS.md

 >(c) the enforcement applicant shall at his expense, upon the direction of the Bailiff, engage any security personnel, locksmith or any other person or facility as the Bailiff deems appropriate to assist in effecting entry into the premises and the enforcement process.

-(4) Under Order 22, Rule 6(9)(a) of the Rules of Court 2021, a non-party who is served with a Notice of Attachment must, within 14 days of service of the Notice of Attachment, inform the Bailiff of the amount owing by the non-party to the enforcement respondent that is available to be attached.
-Within 7 days of receipt of this information, the Bailiff will inform the non-party of the commission due to the Bailiff.
+(4) Under Order 22, Rule 6(9)(*a*) of the Rules of Court 2021, a non-party who is served with a Notice of Attachment must, within 14 days of service of the Notice of Attachment, inform the Bailiff of the amount owing by the non-party to the enforcement respondent that is available to be attached.
+The non-party must copy the enforcement applicant when providing the Bailiff with this information.
+If no notice of objection is filed under Order 22, Rule 10 of the Rules of Court 2021, the Bailiff will inform the non-party of the commission due to the Bailiff within 7 days of receipt of this information.
 The commission shall be handed or paid over to the Bailiff in priority to the money that is to be handed or paid over to the enforcement applicant.

 (5) A non-party who is served with a Notice of Attachment and who has handed or paid over to the enforcement applicant the money due to the enforcement respondent must inform the Bailiff of such handing or payment within 7 days of the same.

 (6) If, after the first enforcement attempt, the enforcement applicant wishes to proceed with a subsequent enforcement attempt under an enforcement method, or one or more of the remaining enforcement methods ordered in the EO, the enforcement applicant shall file a “Request to Proceed with Seizure / Enforcement” via the Electronic Filing Service.

 (7) If, at any stage, the enforcement applicant does not wish to proceed with a subsequent enforcement attempt under an enforcement method, or any of the remaining enforcement methods ordered in the EO, the enforcement applicant shall file a “Notice Not to Take Further Action on Enforcement Order” via the Electronic Filing Service.

 ## 98. Claims and objections to seizure or attachment

-(1) An objector (as defined in Order 22, Rule 10(1) of the Rules of Court 2021) is to give notice of the objection referred to in Order 22, Rule 10(1)(*a)* of the Rules of Court 2021 by filing a “Notice of Objection” through the Electronic Filing Service.
+(1) An objector (as defined in Order 22, Rule 10(1) of the Rules of Court 2021) is to give notice of the objection referred to in Order 22, Rule 10(1)(*a*) of the Rules of Court 2021 by filing a "Notice of Objection" (in Form 22A of Appendix A1 to these Practice Directions) through the Electronic Filing Service.

-(2) If the enforcement applicant disputes the grounds of objection, the enforcement applicant may file a “Notice of Dispute” through the Electronic Filing Service.
-If the enforcement applicant accepts the grounds of objection, the enforcement applicant must give the notice referred to in Order 22, Rule 10(3) of the Rules of Court 2021 by filing a “Notice of Enforcement Applicant’s Consent to Release” through the Electronic Filing Service.
+(2) If the enforcement applicant disputes the grounds of objection, the enforcement applicant may file a "Notice of Dispute to Objection" (in Form 22B of Appendix A1 to these Practice Directions) through the Electronic Filing Service.
+If the enforcement applicant accepts the grounds of objection, the enforcement applicant must give the notice referred to in Order 22, Rule 10(3) of the Rules of Court 2021 by filing a "Consent to Release" (in Form 22C of Appendix A1 to these Practice Directions) through the Electronic Filing Service.

+(3)	If the Bailiff directs the objector to make the application referred to in Order 22, Rule 10(4) of the Rules of Court 2021, the objector must make such application by filing a "Summons for Order to Release Property / Debt" (in Form 22D of Appendix A1 to these Practice Directions) through the Electronic Filing Service.

 ## 99. Sale and valuation of seized property